 Here I am aware of three issues:

 If we were going to produce our own transcriptions from recordings, there would be large issues about transcribing suprasegmentals.
 British and American speech researchers have contrasting approaches to registering intonation: Britons use an old-established (pre-computer) analytic tradition associated with J.D.
 O’Connor and G.F.
 Arnold, Americans use a very different approach (“ToBI”) associated with Janet Pierrehumbert.
-The difference may correspond partly to real differences between the respective dialects (an issue studied by Francis Nolan of Cambridge University); and arguably the British approach is more empirical, the American more theory-oriented.
-For both reasons, the O’Connor-Arnold style would probably be better suited to this project.
+The difference may correspond partly to real differences between the respective dialects (an issue that has been studied by Francis Nolan of Cambridge University); and arguably the British approach is more empirical, the American more theory-oriented.
+For both reasons, the O’Connor–Arnold style would probably be better suited to this project.
 However, in practice the only control we had was limited to choice between the transcription practices in existing bodies of transcribed speech.
 Since the material in the published CHRISTINE Corpus is all taken from the BNC, issues about how to deal with the detailed suprasegmental annotations included in the London-Lund Corpus are not relevant for CHRISTINE Corpus users.

 In principle, the CHRISTINE structural annotation is intended to include all categories of information comprised in the existing SUSANNE scheme for written language, plus three further categories of information (as outlined in ch.
 6 of English for the Computer).